Tags and Tagged Ranges

 The general syntax for tags is:

-In general, tag-structures can be arbitrarily nested, since the note-series in (3) and (4) may
+In general, tag-structures can be arbitrarily nested, since the note-series in 3) and 4) may contain other tags.

-The tags which are defined in Basic GUIDO are described in detail in Section 2.7 (see below).
+The tags which are defined in Basic GUIDO are described in detail in the Reference section.

 Generally, tags have no duration; however, tagged ranges can be thought of extending over the duration of the note series they are associated with.